jumpyjacko/dotfiles/INSTALL.md

 stow --adopt .
 ```

-### Neovim setup
+## Neovim setup
 Bring your own setup, for me it's installed with cloning my [Neovim setup](https://github.com/jumpyjacko/nvim).
-> I use the automatic bootstrapping setup for Rocks.nvim, only need to install lua 5.1 with `p -S lua51`
 ```sh
 cd ~/.config/
 git clone git@github.com:jumpyjacko/nvim
 nvim
 ```

 > Note: DO NOT USE MY NEOVIM SETUP because I use the Colemak layout and have rebound *many* keys.
-If you *do* want to use the setup, make sure you go to `lua/mappings.lua` and clear out the majority of it.
+If you *do* want to use the setup, make sure you go to `lua/core/keymaps.lua` and clear out the majority of it.

+## Installing the Graphical Environment (DWM and ly)
-### Actually installing DWM and it's stuff
+### Installing DWM
 ```sh
 git clone git@github.com:jumpyjacko/dwm.git
 cd dwm